sam-hosseini/freelancing-in-finland/README.md

 * **Apply for startup grant payment**, *recurring* obligation: you must apply for startup grant payment retroactively within 2 months after the month you're applying for.
 For example, if you're applying for the month of March, you have until end of May to apply.

+Kela:
+* **Apply for statutory preventive occupational healthcare compensation**, *recurring* obligation: you must apply for SPOH compensation, with one application, within 6 months of the end of your company's fiscal year.

 ### References